Extremelyd1/Strat-Roulette/README.md

 ## A CS:GO Sourcemod Plugin

 **What is Strat Roulette?**
 Strat Roulette is a gamemode in which every round a different mechanic is applied.
 This ranges from using only certain weapons in a round to only being able to no-scope.
-It currently consists of more than 60 strats, with more to come!
+It currently consists of **100+** strats!
 If you have ideas for new rounds, you can create an issue in the form of a Feature Request.

 **How to install:**
 Download the release and paste the csgo folder in your server installation.
 That's it!